 Light + Sound Sensitivity

-The sensory sensitivity you experience during a hangover often accompanies a throbbing headache (see: inflamed brain).
-The pain reliever in Blowfish works fast to block pain receptors inside your skull, liberating your senses from the onslaught that is light, humans talking, or simply existing.
+The sensory sensitivity you experience during a hangover often accompanies a throbbing headache.
+The pain reliever in Blowfish works fast to block pain receptors, shielding your senses from the onslaught that is light, humans talking or simply existing.

 It’s hard to focus when you’re dehydrated, fatigued, and in pain.
 But the four horsemen of Blowfish: water, pain reliever, caffeine and effervescence work together to kickstart rehydration, alleviate pain, and give your brain a gentle slap in its face.